ashish-kamboj/learning-material/files/spark-questions.md

  - [RDD Programming Guide](https://spark.apache.org/docs/latest/rdd-programming-guide.html)

 ---

+### Q. Broadcast in spark
+`Broadcast` function is used to mark a DataFrame or RDD (Resilient Distributed Dataset) to be broadcasted to all worker nodes in a distributed computing cluster.
+Broadcasting is a performance optimization technique in Apache Spark, and it can significantly improve the performance of certain types of operations, particularly those involving joins or lookups.

+When performing a join operation between a small DataFrame (or RDD) and a large DataFrame, broadcasting the smaller DataFrame to all worker nodes can be more efficient than shuffling the larger DataFrame across the cluster.
+Broadcasting reduces data transfer and network overhead, which can lead to faster query execution.

+However, it's important to note that you should use the broadcast function with caution, as broadcasting large DataFrames can consume a significant amount of memory on worker nodes.
+Broadcasting is most effective when the DataFrame to be broadcasted is genuinely small and can fit in the memory of each worker node without causing memory issues.

 ### Q. Pandas Vs Spark [(here)](https://towardsdatascience.com/stop-using-pandas-and-start-using-spark-with-scala-f7364077c2e0)
  - By default, Spark is multi-threaded whereas Pandas is single-threaded